 Decluttering your home gives you more free time.
 Time which isn’t spent tidying and cleaning the home and looking after what’s in it.

 More time means more FREEDOM for you to choose how you spend it.

 When you’ve been with the kids all day, or at work all day (or a mix of both), you probably don’t have much energy left.
-So, you escape for some time out for yourself to practice a little self care.
+So, you escape for some time out for yourself to practice a little self-care.
 However, as much as you try to switch off, in the back of your mind you know that you’ve still got chores to do, a home to run and lots of things to do.
+Sound familiar?!

-There are lots of more traditional ways you can practice a little self care but I’d encourage you to add decluttering to your list!
+There are plenty of more traditional ways you can practice a little self-care but I’d encourage you to add decluttering to your list!